vitaliylag/GenPAC/README.md

 - `gen_binSearch_strings_good.js` the same but checks subdomains.
 All subdomains of every host specified in hosts will be proxied.
 For optimizations:
   1. Top-level domain is not checked because it is unlikely that some top-level zone will be in the list.
 If you add "com" or "org" entry into hosts file, "*.com" and "*.org" will not be proxied.
 But if you add "example.com", "*.example.com" will be proxied.
   2. Level number is limited by 5.
 If some hosts have more than 5 levels, other levels will be dropped, so all subdomains will be proxied.
 Example: 7.6.5.4.3.example.com will be saved as 5.4.3.example.com so "*.5.4.3.example.com" will be proxied.

 Actually "gen_binSearch_strings_good.js" generator is recommended.

+# Benchmark

+## Running
+node --expose-gc bench output-js/array node --expose-gc --noopt --no-always-opt bench output-js/array